yellowdog/python-examples/README.md

 ### Test-Running a Dynamic Template

-When a the `templateId` of a Dynamic Requirement is used, the `yd-instantiate` command can be used to report on a test run of the Template, using the `--report` (or `-r`) command line option.
+When the `templateId` of a Dynamic Requirement is used, the `yd-instantiate` command can be used to report on a test run of the Template, using the `--report` (or `-r`) command line option.
 This can be used with TOML-defined Compute Requirement specifications, but not those that are JSON-defined.

 No instances will be provisioned during the test run.